igorshevach/nginx-vod-module/README.md

   * hls master playlist - master.m3u8
   * hls media playlist - index.m3u8
   * mss - manifest
+* seqparams - can be used to select specific seqeuences by id, e.g. master-sseq1.m3u8.
 * fileparams - can be used to select specific files (URLs) when using multi URLs.
 	For example, manifest-f1.mpd will return an MPD only from the first URL.
 * trackparams - can be used to select specific audio/video tracks.
 	For example, manifest-a1.f4m will return an F4M containing only the first audio stream.
 	The default is to include the first audio and first video tracks of each file.
 	The tracks selected on the file name are AND-ed with the tracks selected with the /tracks/ path parameter.
+* langparams - can be used to filter audio tracks according to their language.
+	For example, master-leng.m3u8 will return only english audio tracks.

 ### Mapping response format